-- read and understand Part 1 of Keeping Children Safe in Education 2022 - be aware that to safeguard children, they have a duty to share information with the designated leads, and through the designated lead, with other agencies - be aware that despite the requirement to share information with designated leads they can make their own referral to Children's Social Care, e.g., in urgent situations - be alert to signs and symptoms of harm and abuse.
-Further information regarding potential indicators of abuse, including specific information about risks such as Female Genital Mutilation and Forced Marriage is available on the Nottingham City Safeguarding Partners webpage

-- know how to respond to their duty when they have concerns or when a pupil discloses to them and to act - know how to record concerns and what additional information may be required - undergo child safeguarding training which is updated regularly in line with advice from the Nottingham City Safeguarding Partners, (whole staff training every three years) and statutory guidance (KCSIE, 2022) - recognise that abuse and neglect can happen in any setting and maintain an attitude of 'it could happen here' - familiarise themselves with "What to do if you're worried that at child is being abused: advice for practitioners' guidance."
-(2015) - Where an allegation is made against a staff member who is not employed by the school e.g., supply teacher, the [headteacher] will immediately contact both the agency concerned and the LADO.
-The school will continue to support any investigation that is required.
-(See paragraph 352 444, Keeping Children Safe in Education 2022)
+- read and understand a minimum of Part 1 of Keeping Children Safe in Education 2023 - be aware that to safeguard children, they have a duty to share information with the designated leads, and through the designated lead, with other agencies - be aware that despite the requirement to share information with designated leads they can make their own referral to Children's Social Care, e.g., in urgent situations - be alert to signs and symptoms of harm and abuse.
+Further information regarding potential indicators of abuse, including specific information about risks such as Female Genital Mutilation and Forced Marriage is available on the Nottingham City Safeguarding Partners webpage - know how to respond to their duty when they have concerns or when a pupil discloses to them and to act - know how to record concerns and what additional information may be required - undergo child safeguarding training which is updated regularly in line with advice from the Nottingham City Safeguarding Partners, (whole staff training every three years) and statutory guidance (KCSIE, 2023) - recognise that abuse and neglect can happen in any setting and maintain an attitude of 'it could happen here' - have access to "What to do if you're worried that at child is being abused: advice for practitioners' guidance."
+(2015) - report where they see or suspect that unacceptable content is being accessed online despite filtering and monitoring systems - ensure appropriate supervision when children are accessing online platforms - give due consideration to planned lesson content where it may impact the schools filtering and monitoring process, See E-safety policy for further information. - Staff will be aware a child being absent from school is a potential indicator of abuse or neglect and, as such, these pupils are particularly at risk of being victims of harm, sexual and criminal exploitation, forced marriage, female genital mutilation or radicalisation.
+Staff will monitor pupils that are absent from school, particularly on repeat occasions, and report them to the DSL following normal safeguarding procedures, and in accordance with the school Attendance Policy.